 Greene County, Illinois, named for Revolutionary War hero General Nathaniel Greene, was organized in 1821.
 At that time, it included lands that are now the counties of Jersey, Macoupin, Morgan and Scott.

 Why would immigrants from northern England be drawn to Greene County, Illinois?
-The following narrative accounts of Greene County landscapes from
+The following narrative accounts of Greene County landscapes from The Big Rivers Area Assessment, Volume 5, by the Illinois Department of Natural Resources may help to answer that question.

 "Macoupin, Apple, and Otter creeks discharge into the Illinois 25 to 30 miles above the mouth of the Illinois.
 Except within a few miles of that river, the lands on all there streams are of an excellent quality and the situation remarkable healthy.
 The public survey of these lands was completed in 1819.
 Macoupin is navigable 25 miles form its mouth and by removing flood wood, boats might pass many miles further up.
 The land within the distance of 10-12 miles of the Illinois is but ordinary second rate and though well watered, it broken and hilly, but eastwardly of this place the face of the country is variegated by gentle swells - the soil of a superior quality, well supplied with rivulets and fine springs of pure water, a good proportion of prairie and wood, and the whole presenting a charming rural scenery.
 The number and variety of plants growing on the prairie produce blossoms of every hue, in succession.
 One species of flower expanding its blossoms as another decays, constantly exhibits vegetable nature, through the long summer season.
 There the senses of sight and smell find their highest gratifications, while the mind of the spectator is vastly amused in beholding thousands of the busy insects."
 (The root of the Macoupin, an aquatic plant, was used for food.
 Today it is called American lotus.)